-Driver-based planning: Is it the right approach for your company?
+Driver-based forecasting: Is it the right approach for your company?

 You ask.
 We respond.

 We have a very low-tech environment and do most of our work in spreadsheets.
-Is implementing driver-based planning even possible for us?
+Is implementing driver-based forecasting even possible for us?

-What are the biggest hurdles in implementing driver-based planning?
+What are the biggest hurdles in implementing driver-based forecasting?

 Getting organizational alignment around the entire framework tends to be the biggest hurdle.
 Everyone needs to understand their role in the driver-based framework—what pieces they own, what pieces they are accountable for.
 And you need to get alignment throughout the organization on which drivers and rates you'll be using.
 If you try doing this in isolation, people won't buy into it and you won't get all of the value out of it that you otherwise might.